The Bankrate promise

 Other Tennessee homebuyer assistance programs

-In addition to securing statewide support from one of the THDA programs, you can consider other first-time homebuyer assistance offerings if you’re looking for a property in certain regions of Tennessee.
+In addition to support from one of the THDA programs, consider other first-time homebuyer assistance offerings if you’re looking for a property in certain regions of Tennessee.

-In Chattanooga, for example, the Chattanooga Neighborhood Enterprise offers down payment assistance that covers up to 5 percent of a home’s purchase price for qualified buyers.
+In Chattanooga, for example, the Chattanooga Neighborhood Enterprise offers down payment assistance that covers up to $15,000 for qualified buyers.
 It’s a second loan that comes with an interest rate that is one-half of a percentage point lower than your first mortgage.

 Meanwhile, in Memphis, certain first-time homebuyers could qualify for up to $10,000 of down payment assistance through the city, which can be forgiven after five years.